Muhammad Surur

 Muhammad Surur bin Nayif Zayn al-'Abidin (محمد سرور بن نايف زين العابدين; 1938 – 11 November 2016) was a former member of the Syrian Muslim Brotherhood.
 He is credited with establishing the Salafi Islamist movement known as Sururism (or Sururi), which combines "the organisational methods and political worldview of the Muslim Brotherhood with the theological puritanism of Wahhabism".
 This movement is noted for advancing a politicized version of Wahhabism in Saudi Arabia.
 Surur called for non-violent criticism of Muslim rulers but opposed efforts to overthrow regimes in Muslim countries, viewing such actions as fitna (civil strife and chaos).
 In 1984, he authored the widely read anti-Shia book Wa Ja'a Dawr al-Majus (وجاء دور المجوس).
 This book posits the Iranian Revolution as a strategy for Shiite domination of the Middle East.
-His writings influenced Abu Musab al-Zarqawi, the leader of Al-Qaeda in Iraq.
+His writings influenced Abu Musab al-Zarqawi, the founder of Jama'at al-Tawhid wal-Jihad which would eventually transform into ISIS.

 Life

 He was born in the Hawran region.
 In the mid-1960s, while still affiliated with the Syrian Muslim Brotherhood, Surur began to express criticism of the group, such as its acceptance of members from the Sufi Brotherhood.
 These disagreements led to his relocation to Saudi Arabia in 1965.
 After being expelled from Saudi Arabia in 1974 on charges of subversive activity he moved to Kuwait.
 There, he established the Dar al-Arqam publishing house.
-In 1984, Suror settled in the United Kingdom, where he established the Center for Islamic Studies.
+In 1984, Surur settled in the United Kingdom, where he established the Center for Islamic Studies.
 In 2004, he relocated to Jordan and then to Qatar where he resided until his death.

 Influence

-Surur admired Muhammad ibn Ibrahim Al ash-Sheikh and was himself initially admired by Abu Muhammad al-Maqdisi—who later considered him to be too lenient towards the Muslim rulers.
+Surur admired Muhammad ibn Ibrahim Al al-Sheikh and was himself initially admired by Abu Muhammad al-Maqdisi—who later considered him to be too lenient towards the Muslim rulers.
 Surur has also influenced Salman al-Ouda.

-After the death of Muhammad Surur in Doha, Abdulrazzaq al-Mahdi sent condolences and commented on his influence.
+After the death of Muhammad Surur in Doha, Abdul-Razzaq al-Mahdi sent condolences and commented on his influence.